 The collections in the Palais Weimar encompass works of art and ethnographic artifacts from Asia, Africa, and Oceania.
 Temporary exhibits regularly present art and culture from various regions of the world.

-Museum Weibertreu - in 1140 the German King Konrad III forced the Castle Weinsberg to the capitulation and in this time a unique history occurred.
-He permitted free deduction to women and children and allowed the women to take so much of her having as they could carry.
-To his surprise the loyal women carried her men on the back from the castle what the king generously granted, because one may not break a king's word.
-The exhibits attend to this happening also to the bloody Easter in 1525 and to the history of castle and town.
+Museum Weibertreu - When in 1140 the German king Konrad III forced the castle Weinsberg to surrender, according to the legend, a unique story took place.
+He allowed women and children to leave freely and allowed the women to take as much of their possessions with them as they could carry.
+To his surprise, the faithful women carried their husbands out of the castle on their backs, which the king generously granted, since one may not break a king's word.
+The exhibits in the museum are dedicated to this event, as well as to the blood osters in the Peasant War of 1525 and the history of the castle and town.

 The museum, donated by August Weygang (1859-1946) from Öhringen, presents an important tin- and fayencecollection as well as furniture of the founders, which give insight to the domestic culture of the middle- and upperclass of Öhringen during the 19th and 20th century.